 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of Bitlish consists of four parts: general information, fees, deposit methods and security.

 Bitlish’s domicile country is the United Kingdom.
 United Kingdom is the country which without a doubt has the most cryptocurrency exchanges in the world.
 At least that we know of.
-A non-exhaustive list of exchanges from the UK (in addition to this one) includes Exmo, CEX.io, CoinEgg, Livecoin, DSX, LocalTrade, Bittylicious (funny name by the way), CoinMate, Indacoin, MixCoins, Paybis, Vaultoro, Instant Bitex and eToro.
+A non-exhaustive list of exchanges from the UK (in addition to this one) includes Exmo, CEX.io, CoinEgg, Livecoin, DSX, LocalTrade, Bittylicious, CoinMate, Indacoin, MixCoins, Paybis, Vaultoro, Instant Bitex and eToro.

 Bitlish offers trading in a decent number of cryptocurrencies.
-At the date of writing this review (27 November 2018), the exchange supports 14 different cryptocurrenices.
+At the date of last updating this review (1 July 2019), the exchange supported 13 different cryptocurrenices (previously 14 but NEM was delisted on 1 July).
 Each cryptocurrency can also be traded against five different fiat currencies, EUR, USD, RUB, JPY and GBP.
 This – the various trading pairs available – is a very nice aspect of this trading platform.

 According to information provided to us here at Cryptowisser, Bitlish is also a data provider for a subsidiary company to Intercontinental Exchange that distributes rates and trades data globally through major services like TradingView.
 Moreover, the exchange is in the progress of launching a cryptocurrency debit card.
 Cryptocurrency debit cards allow people to spend their cryptocurrency assets on every item you can buy from a merchant that accepts VISA cards.
 For more information on the various cryptocurrency debit cards out there, please see our Cryptocurrency Debit Card List.